AMR Corp CEO expects a profitable second quarter

-June 27 (Reuters) - American Airlines parent AMR Corp which plans to merge with US Airways Group Inc to form the world’s biggest carrier, said it expected to report a second-quarter profit for the first time since 2007.
+(Reuters) - American Airlines parent AMR Corp AAMRQ.PK which plans to merge with US Airways Group Inc LCC.N to form the world’s biggest carrier, said it expected to report a second-quarter profit for the first time since 2007.

 American Airlines, the third-largest U.S. carrier by traffic, has renegotiated plane leases, cut management and support staff and frozen pension plans to lower costs since filing for Chapter 11 protection in November 2011.